YanMa1/yanma1.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in Computer Science at [Stony Brook University](https://www.stonybrook.edu), where I am advised by [Prof. Xiaojun Bi](https://www3.cs.stonybrook.edu/~xiaojun/).
-I obtained my B.S. in Computer Science from [Binghamton University](https://www.binghamton.edu/) and a B.S. in Applied Mathematics from [Renmin University of China](https://en.ruc.edu.cn/).
+I am a tenure-track Assistant Professor of Computer Science at Kean University.
+I earned my Ph.D. in Computer Science from [Stony Brook University](https://www.stonybrook.edu), where I was advised by [Prof. Xiaojun Bi](https://www3.cs.stonybrook.edu/~xiaojun/).
+I obtained my B.S. in Computer Science from [Binghamton University](https://www.binghamton.edu/) and a B.S. in Mathematics from [Renmin University of China](https://en.ruc.edu.cn/).
 My research interests lie in Human-Computer Interaction, with a focus on AI-powered input technologies, human performance modeling, accessibility, and VR/XR interaction techniques.
 Currently, I am working on developing LLM-based interaction methods to enhance user performance and experience.

-I will be graduating soon and am currently seeking a faculty position.
-You can find more details in my [CV](../files/cv.pdf).
-Please feel free to contact me at: yanma1 AT cs DOT stonybrook DOT edu.

 ---